 At Compass Oncology, our board-certified hematologists treat many different types of blood disorders, and treatments for blood disorders are as varied as the disorders themselves.
 Some types of anemia, for example, can be controlled through diet and nutrition.
 Other blood disorders require more aggressive treatment.
 We also help advance the treatment of blood cancers through clinical trials that lead to the development of new therapies.
 We know it’s important for you to get good information and choose a treatment that’s best for you.

-At Compass Oncology, we are dedicated to expanding the knowledge of cancer and blood disorders, and we are continually working to find better blood cancer treatment options through clinical trials and other types of research.
-As part of US Oncology Research, we are able to participate in more clinical trials and provide important access to investigational drugs to people in our community.
+At Compass Oncology, we are dedicated to expanding the knowledge of cancer and blood disorders and continually working to find better blood cancer treatment options through clinical trials and other types of research.
+Through Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research, we are able to take part in more clinical trials and provide important access to investigational drugs to people in our community.
 Click here to search our current blood cancer clinical trials.